 Dr. Bridget Stiegler

 Dr. Stiegler completed her medical degree at the Arizona College of Osteopathic Medicine, where she also undertook a pre-doctoral teaching fellowship in Osteopathic Manipulative Medicine.
 She completed her Internal Medicine residency at Banner Good Samaritan Medical Center, serving as chief resident in 2010, and later worked as a hospital academic teaching attending.
 In 2013, she completed a fellowship in Hospice and Palliative Care at Harvard Medical School and subsequently served as the director of hospice and palliative care for Northern Arizona Healthcare.
-Dr. Stiegler continues to advance her knowledge and practice through her fellowship in Integrative Medicine.
+She then advanced her knowledge and practice through completing fellowship in Integrative Medicine in 2025.